ni-sh-a-char/Monsterrr/README.md

 ---

 ## Discord Integration (Jarvis Mode)

-Monsterrr now includes a professional Discord bot for real-time guidance, hourly updates, and AI-powered command execution—just like Jarvis in Iron Man.
+Monsterrr now includes a professional Discord bot for real-time guidance, hourly updates, and AI-powered command execution.

 ### Features

 - **Hourly Discord Notifications:** Get a summary of actions, suggestions, and pending tasks every hour in your chosen channel.
 - **Daily Status Report:** Full daily report sent to Discord and email.
 - **AI Command Handling:** Guide, override, or correct the 3 daily contributions using natural language commands.
-- **Super Professional Responses:** All bot messages are branded and formal, Jarvis-style.
+- **Professional Responses:** All bot messages are branded and formal.
+- **Conversation Memory:** Context-aware, self-aware responses in natural language.
+- **Task Assignment & Tracking:** Assign and track tasks for contributors.
+- **Automated Issue & PR Triage:** AI-powered triage for issues and PRs.
+- **Project Roadmap Generation:** Generate and update project roadmaps.
+- **Contributor Recognition:** Automated thank-you and highlights for contributors.
+- **Executive Reports:** Daily, weekly, and monthly reports via Discord and email.
+- **Real-Time Alerts:** Notifications for critical events.
+- **Idea Voting & Polls:** Create and vote on ideas/features in Discord.
+- **Automated Documentation Updates:** AI-powered updates to docs and guides.
+- **Customizable AI Agents:** Create/configure new agents for org needs.
+- **Integrations:** Slack, Trello, Jira, Notion, and more.
+- **Scheduled Q&A Sessions:** Host Q&A/office hours in Discord.
+- **Analytics Dashboard:** Visualize org health and contributions.
+- **Auto-merge & Auto-close:** Smart rules for PRs/issues.
+- **Onboarding Automation:** Personalized onboarding for new contributors.
+- **Custom Command Builder:** Define new commands/workflows via Discord.
+- **Security & Compliance Monitoring:** Scan for secrets/vulnerabilities.
+- **AI-Powered Code Review:** LLM feedback on PRs.
+- **Multi-language Support:** Respond in multiple languages.
+- **Voice Command Integration:** Use Discord voice channels for spoken commands.

 ### Setup
 1. **Add Discord Bot Credentials to `.env`**